SWFSC/MSI-report/README.md

 ## Description

 This repository houses scripts used for automated MSI report production.
-It relies on data in the [SWFSC/MSI-data](https://github.com/SWFSC/MSI-data) repository.
+It uses HCMSI_Records_SWFSC_Main.xlsx in the [SWFSC/MSI-data](https://github.com/SWFSC/MSI-data) repository.

 ## Disclaimer